ethereum/ethereum-org-website/src/content/about/community-lead/index.md

 - Track record of building communities: you ran a Discord, you were a moderator on Reddit, you ran a Meetup, managed an open source project etc.
 - You're passionate about the the crypto/blockchain/Ethereum space and have a readiness to learn, understand, and explain new technologies
 - Strong social media skills: Twitter, Discord, Telegram, Github, Crowdin, Reddit, Slack & Zapier integrations, etc.
-- Experience managing projects with internal and external stakeholders
 - Excellent English writing and communication skills, with strong interpersonal skills and attention to detail
 - Experience in an agile work environment as well as remote/asynchronous work
-- Experience on collaborative teams, balancing & soliciting input from multiple stakeholders
+- Experience on collaborative teams, balancing & soliciting input from multiple internal and external stakeholders

 ## Contract details {#contract-details}

 - This is a full-time, remote position.
-- Compensation will ultimately depend on your experience, skillset, location and the contract structure but you can expect $25-$40 per hour, or $50,000-$80,000 annual salary.
+- Compensation will ultimately depend on your experience, skillset, location and the contract structure but you can expect $25-$40 USD per hour, or $50,000-$80,000 USD annual salary.